 The first stage of the coursework task is for candidates to discuss ideas for appropriate travel and tourism events that they could run.
-Once feasibility studies have been conducted and an event chosen it is highly recommended, particularly if you are new to teaching this syllabus, to submit a coursework proposal form.
-The coursework proposal form must be submitted to Cambridge for comment by the preceding 15 December for the June examination series and by 15 May of the same year for the November examinations series.
+Once feasibility studies have been conducted and an event chosen it is highly recommended, particularly if you are new to teaching this syllabus, to submit an coursework proposal form.
+The coursework proposal form must be submitted to Cambridge International for comment by the preceding 15 December for the June examination series and by 15 May of the same year for the November examinations series.

-A copy of the Coursework Proposal Form can be downloaded from www.cie.org.uk/samples
+A copy of the coursework proposal form can be downloaded from www.cambridgeinternational.org/samples